Top Consultant Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Knowledge of the Internet and its uses
+• - Applicant's knowledge of the logistics and supply chain industry

 What the interviewer is looking for: